michael-read/akka-typed-distributed-state-blog-java/README.md

 - multi-node testing defaults to Cassandra, but commenting change be changed to use Yugabyte instead.

 ## Update September 1, 2022
-- Moved to Java 17: Updated Actor Protocols and Events to Records
+- Moved to Java 17: converted Actor Protocols and Events to Records
 - Akka DNS cluster formation on Docker w/ Yugabyte.
 Doc [here](DOCKER_DNS_YUGABYTE.md).

 ## How to Generate Protobuf interfaces and stubs